-- Pick a ticket from Trac, write a test case for it (and write a comment to the ticket that test case has been created).
-Or pick a test case that fails and try to fix it.
-Make a patch and submit it to Trac either inline if it is small, or attach it as a file.
+- Pick a ticket from Trac, write a test case for it (and write a comment to the ticket for which that test case has been created).
+Alternatively, pick a test case that fails and try to fix it.
+Make a patch and submit it to Trac either inline, if it is small, or otherwise - attach it as a file.

 - Write articles, reviews or tell your friends about us.
 The more users we have, the more people we have testing and the better we can become.

-- Invent new good checks and create tickets to Trac about them.
+- Come up with some new good checks, and create tickets in the Trac instance about them.

-- Write a plugin to your favorite IDE or create a package for your distribution or operating system.
+- Write a plugin for your favorite IDE or create a package for your distribution or operating system.